 Owners of small businesses are beginning to realise that the cost of high employee turnover and the resulting loss of productivity far outweighs the cost of a comprehensive benefits plan.
 Hence, in an attempt to try and retain their workers, most small businesses provide comprehensive benefits such as insurance, paid leave and dental or medical plans.

 Although providing benefits make employees more expensive and eat into a company’s profits in the short term, it is better in the long run.
 As business owners realize this, more of them are starting to look into offering their employees benefits.
 Of course, they have to take into consideration the cost and how much more expensive it makes each worker.
 But with the right plans and strategies to tackling this, providing employee benefits can be low-cost and yet highly effective.
-That is where brokers come in to help advise and choose the right plan that will allow for a win-win situation on all sides.
+That is where insurance brokers come in to help advise and choose the right plan that will allow for a win-win situation on all sides.

 - It’s better to cut out the middleman to save cost.

-You might feel that you have sufficient knowledge on your own to handle the deals the brokers get hired for.
-But it is their job to know the markets and the products or plans available well, and it is a lot better to just hire a broker and have a person focus on doing all the required research and negotiating for you.
+You might feel that you have sufficient knowledge on your own to handle the deals the insurance brokers get hired for.
+But it is their job to know the markets and the products or plans available well, and it is a lot better to just hire a insurance broker and have a person focus on doing all the required research and negotiating for you.

 On top of that, brokers would have been working in the industry for a long time and would be able to better negotiate a deal or have connections that could help you secure better deals.
 And this would be their full-time job, meaning that they would be more skillful and better equipped to handle these deals rather than a person trying to navigate their way using some basic knowledge.